-Changes may have been made to combine controls or display since this document was published.
-Refer to combine operator's manual for updates.
+Changes may have been made to the combine controls or display since this document was published.
+Refer to the combine operator's manual for updates.

-The feeder house fore-aft tilt is controlled by buttons (C) and (D) at back of hydro handle.
+The feeder house fore-aft tilt is controlled by buttons C (C) and D (D) at back of hydro handle.

-Figure 4.78: John Deere Hydro Handle
+Figure 4.79: John Deere Hydro Handle